Évelyne de la Chenelière

-As an actress, de la Chenelière had supporting roles in Monsieur Lazhar, Days of Darkness (L'Âge des ténèbres), Another House (L'autre maison), Café de Flore, Laughter (Le Rire) and Mademoiselle Kenopsia, as well as working extensively on stage.
+As an actress, de la Chenelière had supporting roles in Monsieur Lazhar, Days of Darkness (L'Âge des ténèbres), Another House (L'autre maison), Café de Flore, Laughter (Le Rire), Mademoiselle Kenopsia and Paradise, as well as working extensively on stage.

 She published her first novel, La concordance des temps, in 2011.

 Her father is the publisher and philanthropist Michel de la Chenelière.
 She lives in Montreal.